Annex A: Business Investment Framework

 - HM Treasury’s Consolidated Budgeting Guidance (CBG), specifically the budgeting classification of transactions within the National Accounts, and the Financial Reporting Manual (FReM), for the accounting relevant treatment in the SG’s accounts (noting that the budgeting and accounting treatment are not always identical).

-12. This is satisfied through ensuring that expenditure and processes uphold the standards Parliament would expect for the use of taxpayers’ money, especially transparency, and that it is compliant with the annual Budget Act (i.e. Parliamentary Authority noted above).
+21. This is satisfied through ensuring that expenditure and processes uphold the standards Parliament would expect for the use of taxpayers’ money, especially transparency, and that it is compliant with the annual Budget Act (i.e. Parliamentary Authority noted above).
 A schedule accompanies each annual Budget Act setting out the types of expenditure that may be incurred in each Ministerial portfolio.
 A key test here is whether the Accountable Officer would be prepared to defend the expenditure/commitment publicly, in particular at a Committee of the Scottish Parliament.

 Value for money

-13. It is always appropriate to demonstrate a sound basis for the use of public money.
-It will therefore normally be appropriate to develop a business case or a suitable alternative to set out the options for Ministers intervening and/or taking a financial interest in any business, along with an appropriate economic and financial appraisal of the preferred option(s) (HMT Green Book provides further guidance on options appraisal).
-This appraisal should take into account the widest assessment of the impact of a proposal as regards economy, efficiency and effectiveness.
-It should furthermore be supported by a rigorous due diligence exercise that takes into account, critically, an assessment of whether the Government will be acting akin to a commercial investor/lender.
+23. Furthermore, it needs to be supported by a rigorous due diligence exercise that takes into account, critically, an assessment of whether the Government will be acting akin to a commercial investor/lender.
 This is necessary to fully understand the costs and associated risks and weigh those against the financial, economic, environmental, social and community impact of any proposed intervention.
 Although value for money assessments can include some subjective elements, they are also a critical part of the process through which an Accountable Officer can demonstrate the sound and prudent use of public money.

-14. It is important that, whatever the judgements above imply, the feasibility of the proposal must be considered.
+24. It is important that, whatever the judgements above imply, the feasibility of the proposal must be considered.
 Where there is a significant doubt about whether the proposal can be implemented accurately, sustainably, or to the intended timetable it will fail to meet the test.
-It should be noted that a key test of feasibility is financial sustainability.
-Accountable Officers must therefore be able to demonstrate the source(s) of all funding necessary to meet the proposal both in the immediate financial year and, where appropriate, beyond.
+Note that a key test of feasibility is financial sustainability.
+Accountable Officers must therefore be able to demonstrate the source(s) of all funding necessary to meet the proposal both in the immediate financial year and, where appropriate, beyond in line with delivering a balanced budget.
+This should also consider the impact of the decision on the classification of the entity and any associated budgetary implications.
 It is also important to assess how any financial risk proposed affects the general level of carrying risk that Ministers are exposed to, over the period in which it is expected to be carried.
 This is particularly important if Ministers are exposed to a guarantee or other form of contingent liability, where there may be no immediate exposure but funds might need to immediately be made available in the event of it being called.
 Appropriate risk-based assessments of the potential for guarantees to be called under various scenarios should be carried out to aid in their valuation.
 Fees charged for guarantees will normally be held within the Scottish Reserve to provide a basis for responding to future calls.

-15. Where one or more of these tests cannot be satisfied, a proposal will fail to meet the standards expected for an Accountable Officer and advice to Ministers should reflect that conclusion.
+25. Where one or more of these tests cannot be satisfied, a proposal will fail to meet the standards expected for an Accountable Officer and advice to Ministers must reflect that conclusion.
 If Ministers intend to proceed with the proposal in such a case, the Accountable Officer will follow the process for seeking written authority (often known as a “ministerial direction”; SPFM Accountability chapter) from Ministers in line with the AO duty set out in section 15 of the Public Finance and Accountability (Scotland) Act 2000.

 Budgeting and accounting